Mason House Inn in Haunted Iowa

 The Mason House is believed to be inhabited by multiple spirits, each with its own distinct presence and reported paranormal activity.
 These ghostly encounters have fascinated visitors and guests, offering a glimpse into the supernatural realm that exists within the old house.

-Related Haunted Stories: The Providence Biltmore Hotel
+Related Haunted Stories: Grand Union Hotel

 One of the prominent spirits said to haunt the Mason House is Mary Mason Clarke, an elderly woman who appears on the third floor, specifically in the south bedroom.
 Witnesses have claimed to have seen her standing in her nightgown, creating an eerie atmosphere in the vicinity.